 What we don’t: Budget build quality.

 Alps Mountaineering is not at the forefront of innovation, but they certainly win out in terms of price.
-For just $130—and commonly found on Amazon for less than $100—the Lynx 1 is a great value for solo backpackers.
+For just $120—and commonly found on Amazon for less than $100—the Lynx 1 is a great value for solo backpackers.
 It’s roomy for one, offers good weather protection and ventilation including two vents up top, and has a large door and vestibule for storing your gear at night.
 The Lynx is also pretty tough with a burly 75-denier floor and substantial zippers, which is great for those who are hard on their gear.

-For folks that consistently travel alone in the backcountry, a one-person tent is a really good option to consider.
+For folks who consistently travel alone in the backcountry, a one-person tent is a really good option to consider.
 You obviously lose the versatility of a 2P model, but otherwise there aren’t a whole lot of downsides to the streamlined floor plan, and you even get enough room for a canine companion.
-Within the one-person tent market, it's also worth checking out the REI Co-op Trailmade 1 ($159) and Kelty Late Start 1 ($140), but the Lynx wins out in price and weather protection (thanks to more solid fabric in the tent body), and is a half-pound lighter than the Trailmade to boot.
+Within the one-person tent market, it's also worth checking out the REI Co-op Trailmade 1 ($179) and Kelty Late Start 1 ($140), but the Lynx wins out in price and weather protection (thanks to more solid fabric in the tent body) and is a half-pound lighter than the Trailmade to boot.
 It’s for good reason that Alps has carved out a following among beginner backpackers and those on a tight budget.
-Just be sure to set reasonable expectations in terms of material and build quality.
+Just be sure to set reasonable expectations in terms of materials and build quality.

 See the Alps Mountaineering Lynx 1